Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Includes chemical and food-like substances

 In short, according to the FDA and AAFCO, color additives are safe for dog food.
 The limited research in this area finds that dogs are more likely to have allergies to protein, not food coloring.
-Still, this is not an area that’s been extensively researched.
+Still, it is not an area that’s been extensively researched.

 Can I Dye My Dog with Food Coloring?

-Some people may want to know if they can dye their dog’s hair.
-Human food coloring is generally safe but human dyes, such as hair dye or colored hairspray, should be avoided.
-It is not necessary to dye your dog and runs the risk of skin irritation and so is not recommended.
+Some owners may want to know if they can dye their dog’s hair.
+Human food coloring is generally safe, but human dyes, such as hair dye or colored hairspray, should be avoided.
+Dyeing their hair is unnecessary and can cause skin irritation, so it is not recommended.

 Another thing to keep in mind is that food coloring stains easily.
 Even if you can “set” the food coloring with a hairdryer, it could still rub off on your furniture or clothing.